mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

     "sink" of capacity, pulling from "source" devices in order to satisfy its own capacity when allocated.

-The scheduler must track the available capacity from all "source" devices, and pull from it whenever it decides to allocate a "sink" device.
+The scheduler must track the availability of the "source" device, and pull from it whenever it decides to allocate a "sink" device.

 So long as no other devices have been allocated that reference a given "source"